webgpu/webgpufundamentals/README.md

     git clone https://github.com/webgpu/webgpufundamentals.git
     npm ci
     npm run build
-    npm start
+    npm run serve

 now open your browser to `http://localhost:8080`

 ### Continuous build

-You can run `npm run watch` to get continuous building.
+You can run `npm run start` to get continuous building.
-Only the article .md files and files that are normally copied are supported.
+Only the article .md files that exist at the time you run the command and files that are normally copied are supported.
 The table of contents, templates, and index pages are not watched.

 ### Development